vhvplatform/go-framework/docs/ARCHITECTURE.md

 # Architecture Documentation

-Technical architecture and design documentation for the go-devtools repository and the SaaS platform it supports.
+Technical architecture and design documentation for the go-framework repository and the SaaS platform it supports.

 ## 📊 Visual Diagrams